Epidemic model on a network: analysis and applications to COVID-19: A simple example

 \section{A simple example}

-We illustrate the results given above on a 6 node network inspired from the geographical map of Mexico, see Fig. \ref{g6}.
+We illustrate the results given above on a 6 node network inspired by the geographical map of Mexico, with six main cities surrounding Mexico city, see Fig. \ref{g6}.
 A node represents a city and an edge is a road link between two cities.
-For simplicity here we assume that the weights on all the branches are equal to 1.
+For simplicity, here we assume that $N_j$ is independant of $j$ so that $I$ and $S$ are given in percentages.
+This will be the case throughout the article unless specified.

 The graph Laplacian is

 The eigenvalues of this graph laplacian are

 The corresponding eigenvectors are